 For instance, production staff may view a problem in the production process to be a great risk, a manager may see issues about resources to be the highest risk, while the top management may consider a competitor’s movements as the biggest risk.

-Hence, it is important to share information and opinions at all levels of an organisation.
+Hence, it is important to share information and opinions at all levels of an organization.

 Consider the following when documenting a risk and opportunity procedure:

-In this way, an organisation can conduct monthly quality and environmental meetings or board and management meetings.
+In this way, an organization can conduct monthly quality and environmental meetings or board and management meetings.

-Note that the Environmental Management System should clearly record this information.
+Note that the Environmental Management System should record this information.

 Many amalgamations of these methods can achieve the terms of ISO 14001:2015.